protonemedia/laravel-splade-docs/form-file.md

 ```

 You may change the lifetime of temporary files with the `file_uploads.temporary_file_lifetime` key in the `splade.php` [configuration file](/customization.md).

+### Custom temporary directory

+By default, Splade uses the `/storage/splade-temporary-file-uploads` directory for temporary uploads.
+If you want to use a custom [Filesystem disk](https://laravel.com/docs/9.x/filesystem#configuration), you may update the `file_uploads.disk` key in the `splade.php` [configuration file](/customization.md).
+For now, it only supports local disks.

 ### Customize FilePond styling